WATR, at it’s heart, is a volunteer organization. We depend on each other to keep informed about problems and to work towards solutions.

 Learn cool things about mountain streams and collect critical data for assessing stream health and monitoring change among our streams and change over time.

 Join a team and collect samples of macro-invertebrates (aquatic bugs) that indicate the health of stream and the abundance of food for fish.
-See the WATR Event listing for the SMIE training.
 Commit to one day of training, then collect samples on one day in the spring and one in the fall going forward.

 Visual Stream Assessment Protocol — with a some training, walk the streams, in waders or shorts, and assess the condition of stream banks and stream bed.

 Water Quality sampling — collect samples for chemical and physical analysis.

 Not for the faint-hearted.
 Inspect streams during storms and locate sources of MUD (erosion).
 Gather samples and take pictures.
 Work with us to follow up.
 Encourage landowners to use best management practices for erosion prevention.

 Help the Association

 Events and Public Meetings

 Everything from planning, publicity, and implementation – many hands make work light.
 Contact the us via email email@example.com or phone 828-506-0137